Taking Care of Dogs and Cats During Self-Isolation

 As many of us are spending more time indoors, it’s important that we do everything in our power to keep our animal companions – and ourselves – healthy and safe.
 So how can we make sure we take the best care of our cats and dogs while stuck at home?
 Here are some tips and tricks for keeping them feeling their best:

 - Don’t allow people who are known or suspected to be sick with COVID-19 to come into close contact with animals.
-This is because animals’ fur can become contaminated with the virus and, on very rare occasions, animals themselves can catch COVID-19.
-If you become sick with COVID-19 and have an animal companion, if possible, have another member of the household care for that animal while you have symptoms.
+This is because their fur can become contaminated with and act as a “reservoir” for the virus.
+Scientists discovered that two-thirds of cats and 43% of dogs living with an infected person were found to have produced antibodies against the virus, so animals are also at risk of catching the disease.
+If you test positive for or become sick with COVID-19 and have an animal companion, it’s best to have another member of the household care for that animal while you have symptoms.

 - Avoid touching any animals who are not members of your household.

 - Never use facemasks or disinfectants on animals, as they can lead to severe distress and even death.
 Simply practise good hygiene and wash your hands after touching animals.

 - Don’t stockpile unnecessarily, as this results in shortages for others – but do plan ahead and ensure you have adequate food for your companion animals (approximately two to three weeks’ worth).

 - Don’t cage or crate your animals.
 Let them move around your home as they normally would.

 - If your animal companion requires special medical attention, like medication or a specific kind of food, speak to your vet about getting extra supplies.